-The MGS Library and Resource Centre is located in Winnipeg at Unit E, 1045 St. James Street.
-This is north of Polo Park shopping centre on the north side of Ellice Avenue – it is tucked in the corner of the L-shaped strip mall across the parking lot from the Brick Furniture store.
-There is lots of free parking all the time.
+The MGS Library and Resource Centre is located in Winnipeg, Manitoba at Unit E, 1045 St. James Street.
+This is north of the Polo Park Shopping Centre on the north side of Ellice Avenue.
+It is tucked in the corner of the L-shaped strip mall across the parking lot from the Brick Furniture store.
+There is lots of free parking.

 Hours of Operation